Top 5 Reasons to Join an Agile Team Coaching Cohort

 - Certified Professional: Agile Coaching (ICP-ACC)

-…which culminate in a final Expert certification:
+…which culminates in a final Expert certification:

 - Certified Expert: Agile Coaching (ICE-AC)